 What Is Dysfunctional Family: 10 Identifying Signs and Ways To Cope

-In what is dysfunctional family, parents are dealing with problems like addiction, mood disorders, or having a tough relationship with each other.
+In what case is one with a dysfunctional family, parents may be dealing with issues such as addiction, mood disorders or having a strained relationship.

 Studies have shown that there is a correlation between toxic parenting, childhood abuse and dysfunctional families.